asifMuzammil/kubernetes-debug-toolkit/6_exited_codes.md

 5. **Verbose Output with `--v=10`:**
    Adding `--v=10` to commands (e.g., `kubectl describe pod <pod-name> --v=10`) provides detailed debug logs from the Kubernetes API server, useful for deep troubleshooting.

+**Key Takeaways:**

+*   Exit codes provide valuable insights into container process termination.
+*   Understanding common exit codes empowers developers and administrators to effectively troubleshoot application issues.
+*   By analyzing exit codes in conjunction with container logs and resource usage metrics, you can pinpoint the root cause of problems and implement appropriate solutions.

+**Further Reading:**

+While there isn't one single definitive list of *all* possible exit codes specifically for Kubernetes (as many originate from the underlying operating system and the applications themselves), here are some helpful resources:

+*   **Linux Standard Base Core Specification:** This specification defines some standard exit codes used in Linux environments, which are relevant to containers running on Linux nodes.
+You can find information on signals (which often translate to exit codes) here: [https://refspecs.linuxfoundation.org/LSB_5.0.0/LSB-Core-generic/LSB-Core-generic/baselib-exitcodes.html](https://refspecs.linuxfoundation.org/LSB_5.0.0/LSB-Core-generic/LSB-Core-generic/baselib-exitcodes.html)
+*   **Kubernetes Documentation on Debugging:** The Kubernetes documentation provides valuable information on debugging pods and containers, including how to interpret exit codes and other diagnostic information: [https://kubernetes.io/docs/tasks/debug/debug-application/debug-pods/](https://kubernetes.io/docs/tasks/debug/debug-application/debug-pods/)
+*   **Docker Documentation on Exit Codes:** Since Kubernetes uses Docker (or other container runtimes) under the hood, Docker's documentation on exit codes can also be useful: [https://docs.docker.com/engine/reference/run/#exit-status](https://docs.docker.com/engine/reference/run/#exit-status)

 ---